Devart’s Birthday Sale Is On — 20% Off All Products

 Use dbForge Studio for MySQL to connect to MySQL database

-How to connect to the Amazon RDS MySQL Database
+Video guide: How to connect to Amazon RDS for MySQL

 Currently, Amazon RDS provides support for such database engines as Amazon Aurora, MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server.
 You can find detailed information on how to connect to the Amazon RDS MariaDB Database.